sencha/ext-react-cra-eject/README.md

 ## ext-react-cra-eject

 This project is a React app ejected from create-react-app v1.3.3 that has been modified to use ExtReact.
+All of the changes needed to get ExtReact working after ejecting from create-react-app are in [this commit](https://github.com/sencha/ext-react-cra-eject/commit/8462ef12a9e8bac1a7dcb70a15581b0bc33ec19d).

 ## Tags